spatel-25/Red-Hat-Linux-Administrator/README.md

-# Red Hat Linux Administrator Questions
+# Red Hat Linux Administrator

 ## Basic Linux Knowledge
 1. What is Linux?
 What is the difference between Linux and Windows?